teabolt/dcu_eng_comp_projects_dataset/README.md

+# Disclaimer

+The PDF data contained in this repository belongs to Dublin City University and corresponding students.
+The data is extracted for informational purposes only.
+Please contact the owners of the repository or open an issue if you have any issues with this data.

 # DCU engineering and computing projects dataset

-Every year Dublin City University (DCU) holds an Expo for computing and engineering students to show off their final year projects (https://www.dcu.ie/engineering_and_computing/Final-Year-Projects-Expo.shtml).
+Every year Dublin City University (DCU) holds an Expo for undergraduate computing and engineering students to show off their final year projects (https://www.dcu.ie/engineering_and_computing/Final-Year-Projects-Expo.shtml).
 Each Expo produces a .pdf file that talks about the Expo and gives descriptions of student projects.

-In this repo it is proposed to extract all the data related to student projects (project title, programme, supervisor, descriptions, etc) from PDF files, and put that data into a structured format like CSV.
-The structured file should then be analysed using Data Science techniques.
+In this repo it is proposed to extract all the data related to student projects (project title, programme, supervisor, descriptions, etc) from PDF files, and put that data into a structured format like JSON or CSV.
+The structured file should then be analysed using Data Science techniques or exposed through a simple search UI.

 Currently booklets from 2020 to 2011 are supported.